Using the NMEA0183 Wi-Fi Gateway

 If your app uses the official port number of 10110 then that’s great, as there is nothing to change.
 If the app either isn’t set up with a default port number, or it is but it is not the one in the Gateway and is editable, we suggest you edit it in the app connection settings to match the Gateway value.
 Unfortunately some apps have a fixed port number, in which case you need to change the configuration in the Gateway to match, and if anybody on the boat wants to use another app then they need to change the port number to mach.

-If you have a TCP connection, then it makes sense to enable the time out option in the gateway, as this ensures that if a TCP connection is not properly closed down then the Gateway can close it, to prevent all of the TCP ports being used up by these orphaned connections, and so the device requiring a reboot.
+If you have a TCP connection, then it makes sense to enable the time out option in the Gateway, as this ensures that if a TCP connection is not properly closed down then the Gateway can close it, to prevent all of the TCP ports being used up by these orphaned connections, and so the device requiring a reboot.
 For this to work, your app needs to be able to output NMEA data, and you need to switch this on with at least one sentence being output.
 If your app cannot output NMEA data, then you cannot use the timeout facility, as the Gateway needs incoming data to know that the app is still up and running.

-If the timeout is not running (which is the default) then if you find that when you try and start your app (or, for iPhones and iPads, you bring it up on the screen from the background), it can no longer connect to the Gateway, then this is probably because of too many phantom connections, and you need to restart the Gateway by pressing the Reset switch to clear them.
+If the timeout is not running (which is the default) then if you find that when you try and start your app (or, for iPhones and iPads, you bring it up on the screen from the background), it can no longer connect to the Gateway, then this is probably because of too many orphaned connections, and you need to restart the Gateway by pressing the Reset switch to clear them.

 If the timeout is running and you find your app loses its connection with the instruments, then this could be because your app is not set up to send NMEA data to the Gateway.
 If this is so, then you either need to enable NMEA output in the app, or switch off the time out by setting the time period to 0 in the Gateway’s configuration.
 If the app is outputting NMEA data and it still loses the connection occasionally, it could be that it is getting out of Wi-Fi range, and setting the timeout to a longer period in the Gateway will fix it.